-Actor.
-Born Tobias Vincent Maguire on June 27, 1975, in Santa Monica, California.
-Tobey Maguire's aura of youthful sensitivity and his dry, understated delivery have allowed him to corner the market on coming-of-age roles.
+Actor Tobias Vincent Maguire was born on June 27, 1975, in Santa Monica, California.
+Maguire's aura of youthful sensitivity and his dry, understated delivery have allowed him to corner the market on coming-of-age roles.
 In the late 1990s, he was a standout in a steady stream of dramatic features.
 With the premiere of Spider-Man in May of 2002, Maguire has managed to parley that early success into a shot at big-budget stardom.

 Maguire's father, Vincent, and mother, Wendy, were young and unwed when he was born.
-Although they married soon after the birth, their relationship was short-lived and Maguire spent much of his early childhood shuttling between households in California, Washington and Oregon.
+Although they married soon after the birth of their child, their relationship was short-lived and Maguire spent much of his early childhood shuttling between households in California, Washington and Oregon.

 Maguire's mother, a secretary, encouraged her son to take acting lessons and soon she was escorting him through the standard circuit of Hollywood auditions.
-Maguire managed to cadge one- and two-line roles in such sitcoms as Roseanne and Blossom.
+Maguire managed to cadge one- and two-line roles in such sitcoms as Roseanne (1988-97) and Blossom (1990-95).
 Maguire left school in the ninth grade to devote himself to acting.
-He eventually landed a lead role in FOX's ill-fated Great Scott!.
+He eventually landed a lead role in FOX's ill-fated Great Scott!
+(1992).
 The show was cancelled in 1992 after nine weeks.